-The financial statements of the Society have been drawn up in accordance with Financial Reporting Standards in Singapore ("FRSs").
+The financial statements of the Society have been drawn up in accordance with Societies Act 1966 (the "Society Act), the Charities Act 1994 and Financial Reporting Standards in Singapore ("FRSs").
 The financial statements have been prepared on the historical cost basis, except as disclosed in the accounting policies below.